21 days Purification Retreat with Berdhanya and Dr. Shamna

 - There will be three parts to your journey:

 1) Getting to India (international flight, approx 17 hours + suggested rest day upon arrival);

 2) Getting to Calicut (domestic flight, 1 to 5 hours);

 3) Getting to Kannur (by taxi or van, 2;30 to 3- hours)

 - Getting to India: From North America, you will likely want to fly to Delhi, Mumbai or Bangalore.
-You may be able to get a direct flight to India or you may need to transfer in Europe.
-It is highly recommended that you include 1 day of rest before continuing on your journey to Calicut/Kannur.
+You may be able to get a direct flight to India, or you may need to transfer to Europe.
+It is highly recommended that you include one day of rest before continuing your journey to Calicut/Kannur.
 There are many hotels near the airport you can choose from.

 - Getting to Calicut: You will need to book a second flight from your city of arrival in India to Calicut International Airport (CCJ), which is also known by the name Kozhikode.
 The cheapest website that we have found to book an internal flight is called MakeMyTrip.com.
 You will need to provide a domestic cell phone number.
 You can use Mr. Haris’: +91 9847 003 68

 - Travel to Kannur: Once your flight has been booked, please write to Mr. Haris (email@example.com) to arrange your transportation from Calicut to Kannur.
 This trip will take approx. 2-5 hours; cost is around RP 3.500 rupees or $70CAD.
 Bring snacks and water!

 - NOTE: Kannur now has an international airport.
 Connections from Europe are available now

 - International Flight to India: approx. $2000 to 2.500 CAD per person

 - Domestic Flight to Calicut (CCJ): approx. $50-80 CAD

 - Taxi to Kannur: approx. CAD 60 per person